David Hackett

-David Low Hackett (November 12, 1926 - April 23, 2011) was an American official.
+David Low Hackett (November 12, 1926 - April 23, 2011) was an American official born in Dedham, Massachusetts.

 Biography

+Hackett served in the United States Army in Europe during World War II.
+He attended McGill University, completing a B.A. in 1950.

-Born in Dedham, Massachusetts, Hackett was appointed by President John F. Kennedy to head the President's Committee on Juvenile Delinquency and Youth Crime.
+He was appointed by President John F. Kennedy to head the President's Committee on Juvenile Delinquency and Youth Crime.
 Later, Hackett headed a study group for the establishment of a domestic peace corps organization, which later became AmeriCorps Vista.
-A friend of Robert F. Kennedy, Hackett helped with Kennedy's presidential campaign in 1968.
-He served in the United States Army in Europe during World War II and then went to McGill University, completing a B.A. in 1950.
+A friend of Robert F. Kennedy, Hackett assisted with Kennedy's presidential campaign in 1968.

 Hackett lived in Bethesda, Maryland.
 He was the inspiration for the character Phineas in A Separate Peace by John Knowles.
 "It's clear that Phineas' house was 848 High Street," across from the Dedham Common.